ak4721269/credit-card-fraud-detection/README.md

 ## Results

 The Random Forest Classifier achieved an accuracy of 85.7% on the test set, effectively identifying fraudulent transactions.
 Detailed evaluation metrics and visualizations are provided within the notebook.

-## Contributing

-Contributions are welcome!
-If you wish to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/awesome-contribution`).
-3. Make modifications and commit changes (`git commit -am 'Add awesome contribution'`).
-4. Push to the branch (`git push origin feature/awesome-contribution`).
-5. Create a pull request.